 About

 Lucy Cotter (Laoiseach Ní Choitir) (she/her) works across a spectrum of practice and theory, often coming full circle through writing, making, curating, and educating.
+She embraces art's dynamic engagement with other fields, foregrounding how its multi-sensory nature creates possibilities to transform, queer, decolonize, and de-ableize knowledge.

 She holds a PhD in cultural analysis, engaging with the agency of curating in a post/colonial world.
-Her curatorial accolades including being the curator of the Dutch Pavilion, 57th Venice Biennale 2017, and co-curator of Here as the Centre of the World, a transnational project in six global cities.
+Her curatorial accolades include being the curator of the Dutch Pavilion, 57th Venice Biennale 2017, and co-curator of Here as the Centre of the World, a transnational project in six global cities.
 She has curated exhibitions, performance, and events internationally at venues including Kunstinstitut Melly, Rotterdam; Stedelijk Museum, Amsterdam; EYE Film Museum, Amsterdam; e-flux, New York; The Kitchen, New York; the Center for Contemporary Art and Culture, Portland, and Oregon Center for Contemporary Art, Portland.

 Cotter has published over 100 texts on contemporary art, highlighting its entanglement in social, cultural, and political questions.
-Her most recent and upcoming book chapters appear in Estado Vegetal: Plant Thinking (University of Minnesota Press); The Edinburgh Companion to Curatorial Futures (University of Edinburgh Press), The Routledge Companion to Irish Art, and catalogues such as Haegue Yang: The Great Forgetfulness (National Sculpture Factory) and Brian Maguire: La Grande Illusion (Hugh Lane Museum).
 Her work has been published in journals such as Frieze, Flash Art, Third Text, Artforum, Mousse, and Hyperallergic.
-She is the author of Reclaiming Artistic Research (Hatje Cantz, 2019, 2024), a book of dialogues with artists foregrounding art as material, embodied, spatial, and choreographic thinking.
-Cotter exhibits her artistic work intermittently in tandem with experimental cross-genre writing.
+Recent and upcoming book chapters appear in Estado Vegetal: Plant Thinking (University of Minnesota Press); The Edinburgh Companion to Curatorial Futures (University of Edinburgh Press), The Routledge Companion to Irish Art, and catalogues such as Haegue Yang: The Great Forgetfulness (National Sculpture Factory).

-Cotter was the inaugural director of one of Europe’s first MAs in Artistic Research at the Royal Academy, The Hague, and has taught at several art institutions in Europe and the US, including the Gerrit Rietveld Academy, Amsterdam, and Portland State University.
-She embraces art's dynamic engagement with other fields and how its multi-sensory nature creates possibilities to transform, queer, decolonize, and de-ableize knowledge.
-As a public speaker, she is acclaimed for her ability to bridge artistic and academic discourses.
-Irish-born, she is currently based in Portland, Oregon, where she is project resident at Stelo Arts and Culture Foundation (2024–5), and curating her year-long program Artistic Research in a World on Fire.
+Cotter was the inaugural director of one of Europe’s first MAs in Artistic Research at the Royal Academy, The Hague, and has taught at several art institutions in Europe and the US, including the Gerrit Rietveld Academy, Amsterdam and Portland State University.
+As a public speaker, Cotter is acclaimed for her ability to bridge artistic and academic discourses.
+Irish-born, she is currently based in Portland, Oregon, where she is project resident at Stelo Arts and Culture Foundation and curating a year-long program Artistic Research in a World on Fire (2024–5) in venues across the US.

 Contact